Contact Consumer Protection

 Review and audit

-The regulations will require a review must be undertaken by a member of professional accounting body and an audit must be undertaken by a member of a professional accounting body holding a public practice certificate.
+The regulations require a review to be undertaken by a member of professional accounting body and an audit must be undertaken by a member of a professional accounting body holding a public practice certificate.